-Gerald C Nelson
+Gerald C. Nelson

-The rapid growth in international exports of dried cassava from Thailand in the 1970s aroused interest in other developing countries about the possibility of increasing their own cassava exports Because cassava is grown in most tropical countries it was hoped exports could provide a new more profitable market for domestic cassava production
+The rapid growth in international exports of dried cassava from Thailand in the 1970s aroused interest in other developing countries about the possibility of increasing their own cassava exports.
+Because cassava is grown in most tropical countries it was hoped exports could provide a new, more profitable market for domestic cassava production.

-The determinants of Thai cassava export growth are now fairly well known (for example see Nelson 1983) A loophole in the European Economic Community's (EEC) protection to its domestic agriculture raised domestic demand for dried cassava As part of the EEC Common Agricultural Policy (CAP) feed grain prices were kept well above world prices with a variable levy on imports and purchases at a floor price Dried cassava however faced only a 6% ad valorem tariff and soybeans and soybean meal were (and are) imported duty free In animal feed rations a mixture of four units of dried cassava and one unit of soybean meal is roughly equal to five units of a feed grain prices feed manufacturers partially substituted dried cassava and soybean meal for feed grains.
-As a result world prices of dried cassava increased and pulled up cassava starch prices as well (Nelson 1982)
+The determinants of Thai cassava export growth are now fairly well known (for example, see Nelson, 1983).
+A loophole in the European Economic Community's (EEC) protection to its domestic agriculture raised domestic demand for dried cassava.
+As part of the EEC Common Agricultural Policy (CAP), feed grain prices were kept well above world prices with a variable levy on imports and purchases at a floor price.
+Dried cassava, however, faced only a 6% ad valorem tariff, and soybeans and soybean meal were (and are) imported duty free.
+In animal feed rations, a mixture of four units of dried cassava and one unit of soybean meal is roughly equal to five units of a feed grain like corn or barley.
+With the CAP-induced high domestic grain prices, feed manufacturers partially substituted dried cassava and soybean meal for feed grains.
+As a result, world prices of dried cassava increased and pulled up cassava starch prices as well (Nelson, 1982).

-In 1982 as a result of the rapid growth in its dried cassava imports (from less than 1 million tons in 1970 to 6 million tons in 1978) the EEC restricted the quantity of dried cassava imports coming in under the 6% duty Today there is effectively a two price system Imports under the quota (currently around 5 5 million tons for Thailand and 1 million tons for Indonesia) are taxed at only 6% EEC imports from a quota holder which are greater than its quota or imports from new suppliers are taxed at a much higher variable rate.
+In 1982, as a result of the rapid growth in its dried cassava imports (from less than 1 million tons in 1970 to 6 million tons in 1978), the EEC restricted the quantity of dried cassava imports coming in under the 6%duty.
+Today, there is effectively a two-price system.
+Imports under the quota (currently around 5.5 million tons for Thailand and 1 million tons for Indonesia) are taxed at only 6%.
+EEC imports from a quota holder which are greater than its quota, or imports from new suppliers, are taxed at a much higher, variable rate.
 It is very unlikely that any other country will be able to exploit the EEC market to the extent that Thailand has done.
-Thus the potential for increased cassava exports must depend upon other markets
+Thus the potential for increased cassava exports must depend upon other markets.